Simple but important list of things to bring to your wedding.

 8) Proper bustle for the dress

 OK, this is not so much forgetting but rather getting the wrong thing.
 I have seen so many bustles break on wedding dresses!
 I’ve seen them break on $700 dresses, and even on $7,000 dresses.
-Trust me, when all you want to do is dance, it is a pain in the butt to have your train following you around.
+Trust me, when all you want to do is dance, it is a pain to have your train following you around.
 If your dress can handle it, I suggest a French bustle.
 They tie together and actually last.